itsubaki/gostream-server/README.md

 # gostream-api

-The Stream Processing Service written in Go
+A Stream Processing Service written in Go

 ## install